 The continuing obligations of the RSCSL can be divided into two types.
 The first are called "ongoing" functions, which means that they have to be done regularly.
-These include witness protection and support, the supervision of sentences of SCSL convicts, the maintenance of the SCSL's archives, and provision of detention standards and access to justice for women and juveniles, and trained police prosecutors, amongst other legacy activities.
+These include witness protection and support, the supervision of sentences of SCSL convicts, the maintenance of the SCSL and RSCSL archives, detention standards and access to justice for women and juveniles, and trained police prosecutors, amongst other legacy activities.